Meeco/sd-jwt/README.md

 type DisclosureFrame = {
   [key: string | ArrayIndex]: DisclosureFrame | unknown;
   _sd?: Array<string | ArrayIndex>;
+  _decoyCount?: number;
 };
 ```

+`_decoyCount` is an optional property that defines the number of decoy digests to add.

 ### Examples:

 #### set property as selectively disclosable